AaronGullickson/lab_project/README.md

 ## Introduction

-The rest of the lab assignments for term are going to work towards the goal of doing a full statistical analysis.
+The rest of the lab assignments for the term are going to work towards doing a full statistical analysis.
 We will use the same git repository for each component of this project and you will "tag" your repository at various points to indicate completion of a particular assignment.

 ### Background

+For this project, we are going to look at two theories about how the macro-level demographic context of a city might affect the level of racial inequality in that city.

 Blalock (1967) argued that as the size of a minority group increases, it represents a greater perceived threat to the economic and political hegemony of the majority group, and will lead to greater efforts by the majority group to control and limit minority groups in order to maintain their power.
 Blalock's theory has been tested in many different ways.
 Most commonly, scholars look at the association between the relative size of a minority population and the level of racial inequality in an area (e.g. city, state).
 Numerous studies using this approach have shown that racial inequality between blacks and whites is higher in areas with a relatively larger black population (Beggs 1997; Blalock 1957; Burr et. al. 1991; Cohen 1998; Frisbie and Neidert 1977;  McCall 2001; Tienda and Lii 1987; Tomaskovic-Devey and Roscigno 1996).